 Located near The Pool is the former site of the Forest Inn.
 Established in 1917, the Forest Inn featured a lodge, dining room, lounge and several cabins throughout its lifespan.
 The resort was sold to the National Park Service in 1952, and was razed in 1959.

-Roughly two-tenths of a mile beyond The Pool is the side trail to the Old Forest Inn Backcountry Campsite, which contains two individual sites.
-Just past the campsite the trail begins a relentless climb of almost 400 feet over the course of the next 0.7 miles.
+Roughly two-tenths of a mile beyond The Pool is the side trail that leads to the Old Forest Inn Backcountry Campsite, which contains two individual sites.
+Just past the campsite the trail begins a relentless climb of almost 400 feet over the course of the next seven-tenths of a mile.

 Roughly 2.6 miles from the trailhead hikers will finally reach Fern Falls, a beautiful 60-foot waterfall that plunges down Fern Creek.

-From this point you’ll have the option of continuing along the same trail for another 1.2 miles (while ascending another 650 feet) to reach Fern Lake.
+From this point hikers will have the option of continuing along the same trail for another 1.2 miles (while ascending another 650 feet) to visit Fern Lake.